 Explosions can cause a wide range of injuries, including blunt force trauma, crush injuries, lacerations, and of course, burns.
 When an explosion occurs, a blast wave creates pressure that can injure every organ in your body, including your eardrums, brain, and lungs.
 Lacerations, or cuts and gashes, can require stitches, surgeries, and even amputations.
 Crush injuries occur when debris falls on an individual.
 These injuries may lead to a loss of limbs and death.
 Burns are the most common form of explosion injury, and they can lead to lifelong disabilities, disfigurements, and death.

 If you or a family member has been hurt in an explosion, you need to consult an attorney as soon as possible.
-Not only is there a timeframe in which you have to file a personal injury claim, but over time, evidence can be lost or destroyed during the clean-up from the blast.
+Not only is there a timeframe in which you have to file a wrongful death claim, but over time, evidence can be lost or destroyed during the clean-up from the blast.
 Evidence has to be preserved after the explosion to prove your case.

 The attorney you hire will begin investigating and collecting evidence right away, interviewing witnesses, navigating insurance claims, and reviewing medical records.
 You may not be in great shape to seek help immediately after sustaining injuries from the explosion, but it’s important to get started as soon as you can.

 An experienced legal team will identify all the responsible parties they can find.
 For example, if you were injured by an apartment explosion, the building owner, landlord, public utilities, maintenance workers, and equipment or appliance manufacturers could all be held liable depending on the details of the explosion.